 Each year a Candidate Forum is held.
-This year the Candidate Forum for the president-elect candidates will be held from 2:00-2:30 pm in the main Council meeting room, following the Town Hall meeting.
-The Candidate Forum for the Council officer candidates and Board of Directors candidates will be held from 2:45 pm -4:30 pm in each of the Reference Committee meeting rooms with the candidates rotating between rooms.
+This year the Candidate Forum will be held from 2:45 - 4:00 pm in each of the Reference Committee meeting rooms with the candidates rotating between rooms.
 Members of the Candidate Forum Subcommittee will moderate each session with the candidates.
 Candidates will answer questions and declare their views on issues facing emergency medicine.
 An informal reception will be held for members to personally meet and speak with candidates.
-All councillors are encouraged to attend the Candidate Forum and the reception that follows.
+All councillors are encouraged to attend the Candidate Forum and reception.